Origins of the French Foreign Legion: First French Empire

 The conquests of the First French Empire created a large demand for foreign troops, and the proportion of non-French soldiers reached record levels; up to one-sixth of total soldiers actively engaged in combat were foreign troops.
 After his rise to power, Napoleon Bonaparte initially recruited 4,000 Swiss troops.
 That number swelled to 90,000 by the end of his reign, many of whom were incorporated in the Valaison Battalion.

 In 1805, the Regiment of Tour d'Auvergne and the Regiment of Isembourg were formed from Russian and Austrian prisoners.
 These two regiments were later renamed the 1st Foreign Regiment and 2nd Foreign Regiment, respectively, and were dissolved in 1814.
 The Piedmontese Legion (Légion du Midi), created in 1803, was composed of former French soldiers and recruits from the French departments of Italy.
 Napoleon's forces would also include the Spanish Pioneers, the Catalonian Regiment, the Hanoverian Legion, the Egyptian Mamluks, and the Portuguese Legion.
 Between 1806 and 1814, there were 60 foreign units commanded by 136 generals.
 Many of these were European volunteers; conscripts came only from regions annexed by the Empire.

 It is estimated that out of the 400,000 soldiers who initially participated in the French Invasion of Russia in 1812, only 120,000 were French nationals.
 During his return to France in the Hundred Days, Napoleon was at the head of eight foreign regiments.

 Bourbon Restoration

-In 1815, under Louis XVIII of France, the Royal Foreign Legion consisted of six regiments of 14,000 Swiss soldiers and four regiments of Portuguese and Spanish soldiers.
+In 1815, under Louis XVIII, the Royal Foreign Legion consisted of six regiments of 14,000 Swiss soldiers and four regiments of Portuguese and Spanish soldiers.